-Some room air purifiers like our Finn have a UV-C lamp.
-These are smaller than their cousins in the commercial building but operate with the same principle.
+Some room air purifiers like our Finn have an ultra-violet light.
+An air purification system like this is smaller than their cousins in the commercial building but operate with the same principle.
 They can be used to control bacteria but realistically work best at keep mold or bacteria from growing inside the HEPA air purifier.

 To be effective at killing mold or bacteria you need sufficient contact time.
 It's questionable whether you get this in the air passing through a room air purifier.
 For an air duct where the ultraviolet light is constantly shining on the water, it's a different scenario.
 That's why I say a room HEPA air purifier with a UV light can keep the air purifier clean and offer some benefit.
 It's not not as effective as the super power UV-C lights that are used in the commercial office buildings.
 The UV lamp in a room air cleaner is often 5 or 6 watts while in an air ducting system can be 100 times more powerful.

 Recently, we started to see ultraviolet light being installed at the air handler of home air conditioners.
 In a way this makes the air handler into fan that can serve as a whole house air purifier.
 For a UV lamp this may work since a light is not going to add to the air flow resistance like you might see with a thick activated carbon filter.
 Anyways, it can be helpful to have the UV light if there is a risk of standing water.
 Although there is a gap with the air ducts in that the uv light needs to be located where the water stands.
 We will continue to monitor this market to see if whole home UV systems are effective and become a trend.